A Rodeo Film: Production

 Principal photography took place near San Diego.
 The film was inspired by Christopher Nolan and Dawson's time living in Singapore.
 It was made at the American Film Institute.
-Dawson hopes it raises awareness about black cowboy culture and rodeo athletes.
+Dawson hopes it raises awareness about Black cowboy culture and rodeo athletes.
 Larry Poole is one of the film's executive producers.

 Release

-A Rodeo Film screened at Toronto Black Film Festival, Urbanworld Film Festival, Prison City Film Festival and BronzeLens Film Festival and was distributed on February 2, 2021, by HBO Max.
+A Rodeo Film screened at the Toronto Black Film Festival, Urbanworld Film Festival, Prison City Film Festival and BronzeLens Film Festival and was distributed on February 2, 2021, by HBO Max.

 Reception

 Dawson won the West Region's African American Student Film Award at the Directors Guild of America Awards and Best Student Film at GI Film Festival San Diego.